 Training for an hour at the gym is when you stimulate the body to respond to the stress you’re putting it through, but it’s the other 23 hours in the day that also matter equally, if not more.
 Showing up and training for 4-5 times a week, plus sipping on a protein shake as a post-workout meal doesn’t mean that you will achieve a spectacular physique.

 Basically, if what you eat throughout the day is not up to par then it quite probable that you’ll fail to achieve any muscle gains after passing the initial so-called “noob-gains” phase.

 Besides optimizing muscle growth, eating the proper foods will make you recover much faster from your workouts and will make you feel more energized throughout the day.
 If you aren’t exactly sure on where to start when it comes to choosing the proper foods, this article will help you do just that by selecting the top 10 foods for building muscle.
 When you incorporate them into your diet you’ll be building a solid nutrition foundation for building as much muscle as possible.

 10 best foods for building muscle

 1. Chicken breast

 Besides helping you increase the rate at which you’ll build muscle, eating chicken will also aid you in building stronger bones while avoiding unnecessary fat gain.
 One of the biggest benefits of eating chicken is that there are literally hundreds of different recipes you can try which will help you make it delicious every time and not get bored with it.

-2. Vegetables and fruits
+8. Vegetables and fruits

 Despite being incredibly tasty and delicious and an excellent addition to your protein shake, veggies and fruits have a high content of antioxidants.
 Antioxidants are essential nutrients for your body which help improve the immune system.
 Plus, fruits and veggies have a high content of fiber which eases digestion, optimizes the absorption of nutrients and increases satiety.